All About Correctional Officers and Jailers

 |State||Annual Mean Salary|

-What Tools do Correctional Officers and Jailers Use?
+Tools & Technologies Used by Correctional Officers and Jailers

 Below is a list of the types of tools and technologies that Correctional Officers and Jailers may use on a daily basis: